 Lack of awareness of digital financial literacy, especially among the rural population is a major challenge in the country, more so in light of the demonetization by the Government and plans to make India a cashless economy.
 There was an urgent need to create awareness among the citizens, especially in rural and semi-urban areas regarding digital financial services.
-Under the “Digital Finance for Rural India: Creating Awareness and Access through CSC’s” project launched by the Government in November 2016, CSCs were enabled to host awareness sessions on government policies and digital finance options available for rural citizens as well as enabling various mechanisms of digital financial services such as such as IMPS, UPI, Bank PoS machines, etc. The project was conducted in a campaign mode by CSC SPV till March 2017.
-CSC SPV was entrusted with the responsibility of registering of 100 lakh citizens and enablement of 25 lakh small merchants under this programme.
-Till March 2017, CSC SPV registered more than 2 crore citizens and enabled around 21 lakh merchants.
+Under the “Digital Finance for Rural India: Creating Awareness and Access through CSC’s” project launched by the Government in November 2016, CSCs were enabled to host awareness sessions on government policies and digital finance options available for rural citizens as well as enabling various mechanisms of digital financial services such as such as IMPS, UPI, Bank PoS machines, etc. The project was conducted in a campaign mode by CSC till March 2017.
+CSC was entrusted with the responsibility of registering of 100 lakh citizens and enablement of 25 lakh small merchants under this programme.
+Till March 2017, CSC registered more than 2 crore citizens and enabled around 21 lakh merchants.

 ‘VLE Bazaar’ – A rural e-commerce venture